Cape Town: Flora and fauna

 Located in a Conservation International biodiversity hotspot as well as the unique Cape Floristic Region, the city of Cape Town has one of the highest levels of biodiversity of any equivalent area in the world.

 These protected areas are a World Heritage Site, and an estimated 2,200 species of plants are confined to Table Mountain – more than exist in the whole of the United Kingdom which has 1200 plant species and 67 endemic plant species.
 Many of these species, including a great many types of proteas, are endemic to the mountain and can be found nowhere else.

 It is home to a total of 19 different vegetation types, of which several are endemic to the city and occur nowhere else in the world.

 It is also the only habitat of hundreds of endemic species, and hundreds of others which are severely restricted or threatened.
 This enormous species diversity is mainly because the city is uniquely located at the convergence point of several different soil types and micro-climates.

 Table Mountain has an unusually rich biodiversity.
 Its vegetation consists predominantly of several different types of the unique and rich Cape Fynbos.
 The main vegetation type is endangered Peninsula Sandstone Fynbos, but critically endangered Peninsula Granite Fynbos, Peninsula Shale Renosterveld and Afromontane forest occur in smaller portions on the mountain.

-Unfortunately, rapid population growth and urban sprawl has covered much of these ecosystems with development.
+Rapid population growth and urban sprawl has covered much of these ecosystems with development.
 Consequently, Cape Town now has over 300 threatened plant species and 13 which are now extinct.
 The Cape Peninsula, which lies entirely within the city of Cape Town, has the highest concentration of threatened species of any continental area of equivalent size in the world.